 Search for your business online right now.
 Is your business the top search result?
 Hopefully you are, but what if your competitor is showing in the top ranking ad position?
 Fear not, we are here to help make sure you rank first for your branded searches.
-(If you want to learn how to bid on competitor keywords for their branded searches click here).
+Then we’ll show you how to bid on competitor keywords so you can show in their branded searches.

 What are Branded Searches?

 First, let’s clarify what branded searches are.
 Imagine your business is called Water Bottle Warehouse.
 Your branded searches could include terms like “waterbottlewarehouse.com”, “water bottle warehouse”, “wbw”, “bottle warehouse” and any other variation of your name that customers use to search for you.
 Ideally when a user searches for one of these variations, your ad or your site is the first to appear.

 However, this isn’t always the case.
 It might turn out that when you search “water bottle warehouse”, an ad for your competitor The Thermos Factory shows up first.
 But how did they do it?
 How do you stop them?
 Are they even allowed to show up first for your brand name?

 How Did My Competitors Outrank Me on Google?

 They outbid you for your branded searches.
 You might not have updated bids for these terms in awhile or maybe their terms are already bid at an efficient level, and don’t warrant more spend.
 Either way, The Thermos Factory was able to surpass you in ad rank and display on your branded traffic.